 M-23 Katana (Available from the start)

-The M-23 Katana is a basic starter shotgun, and although it deals a decent amount of damage to early enemies its slow rate of fire can leave you exposed.
-It won't hold up in later missions, so replace it as soon as possible.
+The M-23 Katana is a basic starter shotgun, and although it can dish out a decent amount of damage to the early enemies you encounter, its slow rate of fire can end up leaving you exposed.
+It won't hold up in the later missions, so replace it as soon as possible.